Baudet-Antoine/SupplyChain_AgriFood/README.md

     **truffle-config.js**: This file contains the configuration for the Truffle project, including the blockchain network to be used and any necessary settings.

-    **package.jso**n: This file contains information about the dependencies and scripts used in the project.
+    **package.json**: This file contains information about the dependencies and scripts used in the project.

     **package-lock.json**: This file is generated automatically and contains the exact version of each dependency used in the project.